TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1CustomList.md

 ```

 ## DESCRIPTION
-This function is used to update a custom list object within BloxOne Threat Defense
+This function is used to update a custom list object within Infoblox Threat Defense

 ## EXAMPLES